-One of the reasons that the monarchy is so popular both as a political system and as a celebrity obsession is that it functions as a reassuring sign of social stability.
-This is often one of the main arguments employed by those who argue for Australia retaining the monarchy.
+One of the reasons that the monarchy remains so popular both as a political system and as a celebrity obsession is that it functions as a reassuring sign of social stability, and what could be more stable than continuing to celebrate the monarch's birthday on the same day regardless of when each new monarch was actually born.
+This stability thing is often one of the main arguments employed by those who argue for Australia retaining the monarchy.
 Elected politicians come and go, but the monarchy stands firm as a stable foundation.

 A second reason that the Royal family is so popular is precisely because they are a family.
-Family is important to most people, and so having a family that is the symbolic centre of society is reassuring and encouraging.
+Family is important to most people, and so having a family that is the symbolic centre of society is reassuring and encouraging, especially if you don't look too closely at their actual family dynamics.